 First, Michael starts with Fundamental Analysis.

-He screens stocks for their fundamental long-term viability, since a company that has built a strong foundation for growth is likely to continue its growth, come what may.
+He screens stocks for their fundamental, long-term viability.
+A company that has built a strong foundation for growth is likely to continue its growth, come what may.

 Some key indicators he looks at: